waggle-sensor/pywaggle/waggle/plugin/README.md

 This version is implemented on top of the local data cache so that published data can be forwarded to Beehive.

+### Complete Measurement Reference

+The example above represents the most basic usage of measurements.
+For a complete reference to what functionality is supported, please see the [sensorgram section](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol#sensorgram-operations) of the protocol docs.